 There are myriad reasons for working out.
 You might want to get into good shape, improve your fitness, reap the mental health benefits, or simply be able to hold a conversation while you’re running.
-It’s well known that exercise can have great impacts on the body, but what does exercise do to your brain?
+While it's well known that exercise can have great impacts on the body, what does exercise do to your brain?

 What actually happens to your brain when you work out?